ProjektAdLer/AdlerDevelopmentEnvironment/moodle/README.md

 ## Start Development Server

+> [!NOTE]
-**Note:** The PHP built-in server (`php -S`) is slower compared to a full web server.
+> The PHP built-in server (`php -S`) is slower compared to a full web server.
 For better performance, consider using a full web server like Caddy or Apache.
 See [Alternative Web Server Setup](doc/webserver_setup.md) for detailed instructions.
+PHP built-in server was chosen because other servers are more complex to set up and potential require more system modifiacations.

 After completing the installation above, start the development server: